xsgb/mping/README.md

 # mping

-mping is a multiple host ping that output host's status as list with color meaning status. mping requires nmap to display the ssh status, and could be easily extended to you needs.
+mping is a multiple host ping that output host's status as a list with color meaning status. mping requires **nmap** to display the ssh status and could be easily extended to you needs.

 ## Installation